LeoneFabio/Agency-Software/README.md

-This is the softare related to the agency's administrator.
+This is the software related to the agency's administrator.